Celebrating Misty River Ministries

 The following story comes to you from the village of Gitwangak, formerly called Kitwanga.

-Bart got the man's address, went up to his house and knocked on the door.
+Bart got a man's address, went up to his house and knocked on the door.
 He waited.
 When no one responded after several knocks and more waiting, he slid his card under the door and left.

 In the end it was the wrong house.
 He had knocked on someone else's door.